The greatest coaches in NBA history must tick numerous boxes to feature in the best NBA coach of all time conversation.

 Sure, he worked with superior talent for much of his coaching tenure, but he thought outside the box too, using a sixth man and encouraging his teams to snatch easy points in fast break situations.

 2) Gregg Popovich

 The Gregg Popovich coaching tree has sprawled through the NBA over the last couple of decades.
-Popovich has been the San Antonio Spurs head coach since 1996, collecting five rings along the way.
+Popovich has been the San Antonio Spurs head coach since 1996, collecting five rings and witnessing some of the best NBA slam dunks along the way.

 Culture is an overused word in NBA discussion, but there’s no better description of what Popovich has developed in San Antonio.

 The importance of the collective, working for the team over individual accolades, is what has made the Spurs have such sustained success.

 Phil Jackson’s teams were perennial NBA betting favourites, and deservedly so.
 Some of that was the roster, but plenty was down to Jackson’s basketball philosophy and his ability to connect with superstar players.

 Younger fans will remember Jackson’s dodgy spell in the Knicks’ front office, but there’s no question he’s the greatest NBA coach of all-time.

 His tally of 11 rings is 20 seasons is the best ever, and he owns the best winning percentage of anyone to have coached over 1,000 games.

 *Credit for the main photo belongs to Ron Frehm / AP Photo*